microsoft/mi-module-zoo/README.md

 ```

 ##### Releasing to pip
-To deploy a package to PyPI, create a git tag of the form `vX.Y.Z`.
-A GitHub Action will automatically
+To deploy a package to PyPI, create a release on GitHub with a git tag of the form `vX.Y.Z`.
-build and push the package.
+A GitHub Action will automatically build and push the package to PyPI.

 ## Contributing